Cheese On A Renal Diet

 Different stages of CKD require unique dietary adjustments, so being knowledgeable about these adjustments is vital.

-If you are in early-stage CKD or on dialysis, then you should probably worry about how much phosphorus you are drinking or eating.
+If you are in late-stage CKD or on dialysis, then you should probably worry about how much phosphorus you are drinking or eating.
 Your doctor will tell you when you need to start working on limiting phosphorus as well as other minerals.

 Limiting Cheese and Dairy Products